Google Chrome Has a New QR Code Generator! Tutorial and 20 Integration Ideas

 Here are 20 ideas for using QR codes in the classroom:

 - Share Thinking: Allow students to share their thoughts, questions, and connections by posting QR codes along with published work.
 For example, if students display their artwork they may share their artist statement via QR code!
-Or, they may posts QR codes linking to audio comments, questions and connections.
+Or, they may post QR codes linking to audio comments, questions, and connections.

 - Revisiting Anchor Charts: Display QR codes showcasing important anchor charts students may need to revisit throughout the year.

-- Book Reviews: Place QR codes on books or display in the classroom or school Library.
+- Book Reviews: Place QR codes on books or display them in the classroom or school library.
 The codes may provide quick access to student and staff book reviews and recommendations.

 - Displaying Exemplars: Share examples of different exemplars for students to explore prior to starting a project.
 Or, after projects have been completed.